Kong/docs.konghq.com/app/dev-portal/portals/settings/security.md

  * Public: Visible to anonymous users browsing the Dev Portal

 {:.note}
-> *Changing default Visibility does not retroactively change the visibility of existing APIs or Pages.*
+> *Changing the default Visibility only affects new APIs or Pages.
+It does not retroactively change the visibility of existing APIs or Pages.*

 <!--
 ### Konnect Dev Portal API